 The layout of the die is quite relaxed with distinct blocks of circuitry and lots of grey space between them.
 I guess even in 2004 the throughput of this amplifier is over 1Gb/sec hence the need for the complex circuitry.

 On inspection one thing intriguing about this die is the metallization.
 Mostly chips are using copper metal layers (Modern chips) sometimes with Aluminum top metal to bond to.
 Or they are using just Aluminum (Or actually Aluminum with a little bit of silicon alloyed) mostly in older chips.
 Occasionally Tungsten has been used for metal interconnect.
 This chip appears to have three different metals for metals 1,2, &3

 The top metal (M3) the white tracks are clearly Aluminum.
-Metal 2 is the dark tracks in vertical tracks in this picture, given there appearance I think they are likely Tungsten.
-The metal 1 is the yellow horizontal tracks, I can only think they are also Aluminum but appear different due to the dielectric insulator.
-So a Al/W/Al metallization scheme which is pretty unusual.
+Metal 2 is the dark tracks vertical tracks, given there appearance I think they are likely Tungsten.
+Metal 1 is the yellow horizontal tracks.
+They are also Aluminum but appear different due to the dielectric insulator covering them.
+So the chip has an Al/W/Al metallization scheme which is pretty unusual.